pipemm/Demo/Azure/Lab/README.md

 'You can connect to Azure by executing the following command:'
 "Connect-AzAccount -AccessToken '${Token}' -AccountId '${Id}'" ''
-"Pay attention to the fact that the session will expire beyond Get${Expire}."
+"Pay attention to the fact that the session will expire beyond ${Expire}."

 ```